VinitTomar/guide/docs/dynamo-db/03-table.md

 }
 deleteMyTable();
 ```
-In above code `result` will be similar to describe table operation.
+In the above code `result` will be similar to `describe` table operation.

 ### List all tables

 To list all tables we use `ListTablesCommand`.
-We can pass any of these two optional paramter to this command.
+We can pass any of these two optional parameters to this command.
-- **Limit:** If no limit is provided than 100 is the default limit.
+- **Limit:** If no limit is provided then 100 is the default limit.
-- **ExclusiveStartTableName:** When there are more tables than the limit, in that case we can provide a table name to start counting after that table name.
+- **ExclusiveStartTableName:** When there are more tables than the limit, in that case, we can provide a table name to start counting after that table name.

 ```ts showLineNumbers
 async function listAllTables() {